 This document will show you some usage scenarios of MapProxy and will explain some combinations of configuration options that might be useful for you.

 You have two WMS and want to offer a single layer with data from both servers.
-Each MapProxy layer can have more than one data source.
-MapProxy will combine the results from the sources before it stores the cached tiles.
+Each MapProxy cache can have more than one data source.
+MapProxy will combine the results from the sources before it stores the tiles on disk.
 These combined layers can also be requested via tiled services.

-If the layers come from the same WMS server, you can just them to the layers parameter.
+If the layers come from the same WMS server, then you can add them direct to the layers parameter.
 E.g. layers: water,railroads,roads.

-fast_source: md: title: Map from local server params: request_format: image/tiff sources: - type: cache_wms req: url: http://localhost/mapserv/?map=/home/map/roads.map layers: roads transparent: true
+sources: fast_source: request_format: image/tiff type: cache_wms req: url: http://localhost/mapserv/?map=/home/map/roads.map layers: roads transparent: true

 By default MapProxy uses bicubic resampling.
 This resampling method also sharpens the image wich is important for vector images.
 Arial images do not need this, so you can use bilinear or even Nearest Neighbor (nearest) resampling.